'Vitreous Essay on Permanence'

 The sand is again and again refilled from the top by the artist himself – a Sisyphaen task.
 Yet the physical intervention by the artist, who through the process of catching and replenishing the grains of sand has become part of the machine/hourglass, signifies much more: the ‘poetic touch’ slicing open and expanding our thoughts with one precise cut.
 The camera flash of the polaroid hasn’t just captured the ray of sand, or ray of time, but also the human being behind the photograph subjectively intervening in the universal concept of infinity.

-For a further newly created sound installation the artist has composed a ‘synthetic canon’: various recordings of grains of sand caught falling on different surfaces merge into a very special body of sound not necessarily possible to hear naturally otherwise.
+For the further newly created sound installation 'Abyss' the artist has composed a ‘synthetic canon’: various recordings of grains of sand caught falling on different surfaces merge into a very special body of sound not necessarily possible to hear naturally otherwise.
 The actual experience of the sound differs from our internal expectations.
 Fiete Stolte manages to fine tune our perception towards an abstract concept, encouraging us to explore time with all our senses.

 Text: Chrischa Venus Oswald